lopatin96/lara-enum/README.md

 ```

 # How to use
-Publish config and local files.
+Publish config and local files:

 ```php
 php artisan vendor:publish --tag="lara-enum-config"